tinyHarvard/CPRE-2880-SA1/LIBRARY_SETUP.md

 ## What You Need

-## Figure out a way to integrate the IMU into the code
+## Figure out a way to integrate the IMU into the code and send data through UART.

 Your instructor provides two pre-built libraries for the TM4C123 target: